-Mosaic Monday: Should I Use Marble or Porcelain Backsplash Tile in the Bathroom?May 21, 2018
+Should I Use Marble Or Porcelain Backsplash Tile In The Bathroom?May 21, 2018

 Those who love the look of marble tile have a tough choice to make, when selecting bathroom backsplash tile — do you invest in the glorious real thing, or compromise with a realistic marble-lookalike porcelain tile?
 New inkjet-printed porcelain tiles look so much like marble that it’s tough to tell the difference unless you study them up close.

 Both choices have their pros and cons.
 While weighing the benefits of marble in the bathroom, you can narrow it down to three main concerns: cost, maintenance, and value/desirability.
 Here are a few considerations to help you decide:

 • If cost is your main concern, marble-look porcelain backsplash tile is the way to go, because it can give you the elegant look you want without emptying your bank account.

 • Large porcelain tiles are simple to install, saving money on labor as well as materials.
 Since marble is a more costly, precious surface material, we recommend hiring a professional for your backsplash installation instead of doing a DIY project.

 • Porcelain wall tile provides a worry-free backsplash, since unlike marble they never need sealing to maintain their waterproof finish.
 However, marble with a matte, honed finish disguises water marks well.

 • Although porcelain tiles are much easier to maintain and keep clean, marble backsplash tile tends to add more value to the home and has a longer lifespan due to its superior durability.

 • Technology has gotten very good at mimicking the look of marble, but there’s nothing like the real thing — and if your heart desires marble, there’s no replacement.